MateuszMirecki/MateuszMirecki/README.md

 - 👋 Hi, I’m @MateuszMirecki
 - 👀 I’m interested in zdanie aghu
-- 🌱 I’m currently learning how to not get depressed
-- 💞️ I’m looking to collaborate on cooking at kapitol dormitory
 - 📫 How to reach me by shouting heyyy you!

 <!---